 The standard of animal care and knowledge varies across shelter/rescue groups.

 PetRescue is a not for profit online service that finds new homes for lost and abandoned pets.
 It has a searchable directory of rescue pets from around Australia.
-PetRescue supports over 650 re-homing organisations of which 77% are rescue groups that run foster care networks.
-This means that the majority of the pets listed for adoption are living in people’s homes.
-The advantage to the adopter is that the personality of the pet are known.
+The majority of pets listed for adoption via PetRescue are living in people’s homes.
+The advantage to the adopter is that the personality of the pet is known.
 For example, if a foster cat is happily living with kids and granny or living with dogs, then the rescue organisation will know that these animals can be matched to that kind of household.